michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-01-introduction.md

 **Part 1 (Chapters 1-2)** introduces you to AI and walks you through your first successful AI interaction.
 No prior experience needed.

-**Part 2 (Chapter 3)** gives you five proven prompt techniques specifically adapted for HR education—tools you can use immediately.
+**Part 2 (Chapter 3)** gives you five proven prompt techniques specifically adapted for HR education,tools you can use immediately.

 **Part 3 (Chapters 4-6)** shows you three powerful applications: conversation simulations, self-assessment tools, and virtual company scenarios.
 Each chapter includes complete worked examples.